zenaton/rfcs/rfc-028-scheduler.md

     * arbitrary number of arguments
     * options such as `id`, or `timeout`
 - should be able do set delay
-- should be able to set scheduling
+- should be able to set scheduling (recurrent execution)
+- if we want to return a useful value - such as a object - we can not use method chaining without having a special closing method.

 ## Proposal
 This proposal is a target: we may need intermediate steps if it's to much to do at once.